 In yesterday’s post, How Much Sex is Enough Sex?
 I forgot to link to Sex Positive Christians, an article I wrote for The Marriage Bed.
-In short, I see sex positive about being for things that lead to a long, enjoyable sex life, and being against things that prevent a long, enjoyable sex life.
+In short, I see sex-positive as being for things that lead to a long, enjoyable sex life and being against things that prevent a long, enjoyable sex life.
 It also means making sex a priority in your marriage.

 Yesterday I mentioned that a woman not being sex positive is a common problem, especially among Christian women.
-However, please do not decide this is the problem in your marriage and just ignore other factors.
-The other things I mentioned can put a sex positive woman off sex, and can cause a woman to become less sex positive.
-While the sex positive issue is often part of the problem, it is often only part, and not always the biggest part.
+However, please don’t decide this is the problem in your marriage and just ignore other factors.
+The other things I mentioned can put a sex positive woman off sex or cause a woman to become less sex positive.
+While the sex positive issue is often part of the problem, it’s often only part, and not always the biggest part.

-Many women experience a physical sex drive, but some do not.
-I suspect some who do not feel such a drive should, but have repressed it.
-Some may not have such a drive at all, although I think that is rare.
-Women have an emotional desire for sex, and for many (most?) women this is greater than their physical drive.
+Many women experience a physical sex drive, but some don’t.
+I suspect some who don’t feel such a drive should but have repressed it.
+Some may not have such a drive at all, although I think that’s rare.
+Women have an emotional desire for sex, and for many (most?) women, this is greater than their physical drive.
 The “problem” is the emotional drive is much more easily ignored or derailed than a physical drive.

-When everything is working right, her drive, and his drive should be rather close.
-When things are not working right, her drive suffers far more than his, resulting in the stereotypical husband wanting more sex than the wife does.
+When everything is working right, her drive and his drive should be rather close.
+When things aren’t working right, her drive suffers far more than his, resulting in the stereotypical husband wanting more sex than the wife.

-It is difficult for women to be sex positive because we live in a world that attacks women’s sexuality from a very young age.
-Society causes body image issues, and the media skews sex in various ways, while the Church makes women feel guilty for having a sex drive.
+It’s difficult for women to be sex positive because we live in a world that attacks women’s sexuality from a very young age.
+Society causes body image issues, the media skews sex in various ways, and the Church makes women feel guilty for having a sex drive.
 The perception, even by many Christian women, is that they have to “put out” sexually to get repeat dates and eventually a proposal for marriage.
-Having sex with over-aroused young men who have little understanding of female sexuality does not teach women to enjoy sex.
+Having sex with over-aroused young men who have little understanding of female sexuality doesn’t teach women to enjoy sex.
 Physical pleasure is rare for women in such situations, and emotional ambivalence – or worse is common.
-Frankly if your wife is not sexually screwed up by the time you marry her, she is unusual.
+Frankly, if your wife wasn’t sexually screwed up by the time you married her, she is unusual.

 So the big question: How do you fix not being sex positive?